gnramsay/trekpedia/README.md

 - Take the JSON file created in the previous step, and dump the episode names for each series to a separate JSON file, with some Series metadata
-  - There is a bug where the script will not parse any series with only one season due to the lack of a summary table.

 ## Produced Files